jawi/gpsstats/README.md

 # gpsstats

-gpsstats is a small utility that connects to a (remote) GPSD instance and extracts a couple of its statistics and writes it as JSON to a log file.
+gpsstats is a small utility that connects to a (remote) GPSD instance and extracts a couple of its statistics and writes it to a MQTT topic as a JSON payload.

 ## Usage